 I have been married for twenty years to a wonderful man who has high functioning autism.
 He received a diagnosis of autism just a few years ago.
 I have two children, my daughter is 28 years old and my son is 20.
-My son has severe autism.
-Autism is not a good thing or a bad thing, it’s a different thing.
-It makes my husband and son who they are and I am so very proud of my family.
+My son has severe autism and learning disabilities.

-I set up Connecting Worlds autism training in November 2018.
-I managed my time between my business and working part time for Redcar and Cleveland Local Authority as part of a specialist disabilities team.
-I held the position for 15 years.
+When he began school, I re-joined the workforce.
+I worked full time for 15 years for a local authority as part of a specialist disabilities team.
+I specialised in autism.
 My duties included: contributing reports and assessments to the autism diagnostic team, regular monitoring of SEND provision, assisting educational settings to use SENDCO bandings and threshold criteria when assessing children’s needs and support and delivering family groups accross the borough – working with parents, carers, educators and therapists to help children develop their social, emotional and communication skills.
 I have enjoyed delivering The National Autistic Society’s EarlyBird Parent Programme for over 10 years.

 ‘If you’ve met one person with autism………..you’ve met one person with autism’ ref: Dr Stephen Shore.

 Although autistic people share common difficulties, every single person is unique.
 I have met some remarkable individuals who have taught me so very much, for which I am eternally grateful.
 My training and experience enables me to offer a broad perspective on autism to a wide variety of audiences.
 Through face to face training I aim to provide people with the knowledge, skills and understanding required to provide effective help and support to people with autism.